 We understand that you're the president of the Investment Club.
 What about this experience has been rewarding?
 I joined the Investment Club as a freshman with very (very) little investment knowledge, and learned along the way everything to know to deliver a successful stock pitch.
 Year after year, I earned a higher position within the club.
 As president, I managed all sectors of the club, brought in alumni to speak to our members, and managed a real-money portfolio of about $80,000 alongside our faculty advisor, economics and finance professor Amira Annabi, Ph.D.
 It feels fantastic to leave a legacy with the club as the second female president in the club's history.
 I hope in the future my legacy allows more young women like myself to leap into the investment world even if they feel like it's not their place — it certainly is!

-Is there one person, place or thing that inspired you during your time at Manhattan College?
+Is there one person, place or thing that inspired you during your time at Manhattan University?
 As a freshman, I bought a cheap foldable map of New York City in a touristy store.
 I put it on my dorm room wall, and each weekend was determined to visit each neighborhood of the city.
 I was inspired by discovering all the nooks and crannies of the city, all the hidden gems I wasn't familiar with, since I'm from Massachusetts and hadn't spent that much time here before.
 I felt extremely lucky to walk right down to the train and visit any part of Manhattan my heart desired.
 Dr. Annabi is also a major inspiration to me, who has pushed for me to trailblaze within the Investment Club, advocate for myself, and remind me of all the things I can do.

 • Charles Ohene-Karikari ’22